6/14/2020

 Chief Financial Officer

 Yeah.
-So, look, we are we are constantly reviewing the portfolio and we we ramp that up, that timing up significantly as we've managed through this crisis.
-They're obviously, you know, I'd start by saying kind of, you know, all companies, all sectors have been impacted by this.
+So, look, we are constantly reviewing, you know, the portfolio, and we've ramped that up, that timing up significantly as we've managed through this crisis.
+There are obviously, you know – I'd start by saying kind of, you know, all companies, all sectors have been impacted by this.
 Obviously, there's some more significantly impacted than others.
-When I think about, you know, sectors that that drove a good portion of the reserve bill that we've seen, I think about aviation, I think about energy, I think about autos, commercial real estate to some extent and and and retails and retailing and, you know, that combination probably drove a third of the of the of the bill that we that we that we saw.
+When I think about, you know, sectors that drove a good portion of the reserve bill that we've seen is, you know, I think about aviation, I think about energy, I think about autos, commercial real estate to some extent, and retails and retailing.
+And, you know, that combination probably drove a a third of the bill that we saw.
 We did see significant downgrades through the quarter.
-And you heard me reference the non-investment grade reserves sitting at four point nine percent of the loan balances.
-And so, you know, we are actively reviewing the portfolio.
-As you would imagine, we're looking at both the 80 percent investment grade, you know, the 20 percent non-investment grade of our balances.
-And we're adjusting that accordingly.
-And we'll continue to do that through the quarter and continue to work through the entire book there.
-Just to put it in perspective, there were probably a couple of thousand names that, you know, that were that were involved in the in the in the the driving of the of the downgrades.
-And so they're meaningful, meaningful names and meaningful review and assessment that we go through in the quarter.
+And you heard me reference the non-investment grade reserves sitting at 4.9% of the loan balances.
+And so we are actively reviewing the portfolio, as you would imagine.
+We're looking at both the 80% investment grade, you know, the 20% non-investment grade of our balances, and we're adjusting that accordingly.
+And we'll continue to do that through the quarter and continue to work through the entire book.
+Just to put it in perspective, there were probably, you know, a couple thousand names that, you know, that were involved in the process. the driving of the of the downgrades.
+And so they're meaningful, meaningful names and meaningful review and assessment that we go through in the court.

 speaker